Times Of India

 Thirdly, the issue of a quota for junior designers – which appeared to be a fairly radical proposal, one of those likely to be interpreted as a potential flashpoint – met with

-from anyone, and is effectively a fait accompli for the ministry.Sethi,for one, is all for introducing a quota in the FDCI’s own events to promote younger designers and says he has no discord with the ministry on the issue.
+hardly any opposition from anyone, and is effectively a fait accompli for the ministry.Sethi,for one, is all for introducing a quota in the FDCI’s own events to promote younger designers and says he has no discord with the ministry on the issue.
 Rina Dhaka believes that the FDCI has, in fact, had a quota for some time, though former president Ritu Kumar says she’s never heard of it.
 Rathi explains that while the FDCI has been fairly proactive in giving space and financial assistance to young designers over the past few years, it couldn’t possibly be called a quota.
 Maybe, as Vaghela says, since it is not a caste or creed quota, it’s difficult to find a ground to oppose it.
 At the end of the day, the government

 seems to be fairly clear on its agenda.
 While various attendees at the meeting interpreted the discussion in their own ways, later in the day, Vaghela was emphatic while speaking to DT – “there is no change in our plans.
 Council banegi.
 We will set up the body, not in competition with anybody, but with the help and cooperation of all concerned.”
 As Rathi opines, “the writing is on the wall.
 They mean business and they will set up a council.
 What shape it takes – whether an organisation similar to existing ones, even if not competing with them, or an overarching one like the Design Council, which I felt would benefit a greater number of people – is the only question which remains to be addressed.”